fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/Journal-Entry-Guides/create-ar-transactions.md

 If the balance in your Accounts Receivable account is zero, it means all your invoices have been paid, and you currently have no outstanding customer payments to collect.
 :::

-## How Fiskl handles AR transactions
+## How Fiskl Handles AR Transactions

 Account Receivable transactions are generated automatically for invoices and invoice payments but can also be added manually.

-### How Fiskl handles AR transactions for invoicing
+### How Fiskl Handles AR Transactions for Invoicing

 Fiskl simplifies the management of your Accounts Receivable for invoices and their payments: